mbagg4152/protein-flavonoid-thesis-project/README.md

 <!--  -->
 ---
-# How the programs work & the processes behind design
+# Important Information About the Programs
 ## Flavonoid Code
 ### How it works